damarion989/game-ticker-observer-pattern/README.md

 Look for a person in the list.
-The variable in the loop is declared as an Observer, GameTicker doesn't need to know as a specific class, whether it be a MobilePushNotification.update(), a Whatever object it is, StadiumDisplay is a social media bot.StadiumDisplay, or a SocialMediaBot — it only knows that it is a bot for social media.
+The variable in the loop is declared as an Observer, GameTicker doesn't need to know as a specific class, whether it be a MobilePushNotification.update(), a Whatever object it is, StadiumDisplay is a social media bot.StadiumDisplay, or a SocialMediaBot.

+## Phase 4

+I'm using the Pull method here rather than Push.
+My Observer interface's update() method takes no parameters, which means GameTicker cannot hand data directly to the observers when it notifies them — it can only tell them that something happened.
+To actually get the data, each observer class (MobilePushNotification, StadiumDisplay, and SocialMediaBot) holds its own reference to the GameTicker it's watching, passed in through its constructor.